jqllyh/blog/_posts/2017-01-24-web-security-shirofilter.markdown

 It takes three arguments

 ServletRequest
-ServlerResponse
+ServletResponse
 FilterChain

 All the functionality that your filter supposed to do is implemented inside doFilter() method.

 #### What is FilterChain ?

 Your filters do not know anything about the other filters and servlet.
-FilterChain knows the order of the invocation of filters and driven by the filter elements you defined in the DD.
+FilterChain knows the order of the invocation of filters and driven by the filter elements you defined. and FilterChain::doFilter takes two arguments: ServlteRequest, ServletResponse.